khebbie/Dynamicpad/README.markdown

 You can do normal REPL stuff and you can do database queries...

-IronRuby is the language of DynamicPad for now, other languages might follow as needed
+IronRuby is the language of DynamicPad for now, other languages might follow as needed Only Sql Server is supported and other databases might follow as needed

-I use Massive from Rub Connery to include data access.
+I use Massive from Rob Connery to include data access.
 And inject a DynamicModel as tbl into the script.

 For now you have to add the connectionstring to settings... p and puts works out of the box, and prints to the output pane